 This is why it’s so important to understand the difference between overseas vs. USA treatments.
 Here in the United States, reputable clinics adhere to strict standards for sourcing and preparation.
 At Miami Stem Cell, we use umbilical cord-derived mesenchymal stem cell exosomes that are processed in an FDA-registered lab, ensuring you receive a safe and high-quality product.

-What Questions Should You Ask Your Provider About Side Effects?
+Questions to Ask Your Provider About Side Effects

 Walking into a clinic for any new treatment can feel a bit overwhelming, but you are your own best advocate.
 Asking direct questions about safety and potential side effects is one of the most important steps you can take.
 A reputable provider will welcome your questions and provide clear, transparent answers.
 Think of your consultation as a two-way interview—you’re not just there to be treated, but to ensure the clinic meets your standards for safety and care.
 Being prepared with a list of questions will help you gather the information you need to make a confident and informed decision about your health.